 You also cannot always expect to get free advice.
 I understand that you might not have a lot of spare cash to pay for proper advice.
 However, do remember that everyone has commitments.
+Everyone has bills to pay.
 You can only expect to get so much for free – after that, expect to pay.
 If it’s always totally free, I would have to ask what value is that “free” advice.
 I once saw this posted by a colleauge on my Facebook feed that summed this up really nicely.
 Need I say any more?

 HOW DID I START?

 When I started my first business at just 20 years of age, I did ask myself “How hard can it be?”.
 Then I jumped straight in – I was young, naive, foolish and I was invincible.
 Fear never entered my mind then.
 That doubt only entered much later when I started my second business – experience is a great teacher!
 But I still jumped in.
 I think that was my very high “D” personality that kicked in to overcome the doubts.
 And since then, I have also helped a lot of clients start their own business.
 I have lived and breathed business all my life.
 It really is not that hard.